tkhdse/soptRT/README.md

 # soptRT
-sopt = "small optimizer"; a Python AI Optimizer and Code Generator.
+sopt = "small optimizer"; a PyTorch AI Optimizer and Code Generator.
 This is my own stab at [graph compilers](https://github.com/Lightning-AI/lightning-thunder) for LLMs.
 I'm taking this opportunity to learn Rust/Mojo.
 Get started with:
 ```
 cd backend